ArsenEremyan01/Kafka-QuestDB-Grafana/README.md

-# Using Kafka to Track Cryptocurrency Price Trends
+# Using Kafka to Track BTCUSDT Agg Price Trends

 This repo polls Coinbase API for various cryptocurrency prices and uses Kafka to calculate moving average prices and stores the data in a timeseries database, [QuestDB](https://questdb.io/), for further analysis.